Symplectic rational homology ball fillings of Seifert fibered spaces: Introduction

 \subsection{Brieskorn spheres}

-A $3$-dimensional Brieskorn homology sphere $\Sigma(p,q,r)$ \footnote{Here we are only considering Brieskorn homology spheres with three singular fibers as our focus is on small Seifert fibered spaces.
-We also note that according to a conjecture due to Koll\'{a}r \cite{kollar} and independently Fintushel-Stern it is expected that no Brieskorn homology spheres with more singular fibers can smoothly bound an integral homology ball.} is the link of the complex surface singularity $\{z_1^p+z_2^q+z_3^r=0\}$ in $\mathbb{C}^3$ where $p,q,r\geq 2$ are pairwise relatively prime integers.
-The Brieskorn sphere $\Sigma(p,q,r)$ is a small Seifert fibered space with multiplicities $p,q,r$ \cite{neumannraymond, savelievbook}, and once it is written in the normalized Seifert invariants $\Sigma(p,q,r)$ has $e_0=-1$ or $-2$ \cite[Page~$12$]{MarkTosun22} or \cite[Section~$3.1$]{Tosun22}.
-In the brief description of Brieskorn spheres that we are providing here we implicitly assume the manifold $\Sigma(p,q,r)$ is oriented as the link of the singularity $\{z_1^p+z_2^q+z_3^r=0\}$.
-If $\Sigma(p,q,r)$ is a Seifert fibered space with $e_0=-2$, then it has $R=1$ \cite[Page~$2$]{NZ85} where $R$ is the homology cobordism invariant for Brieskorn homology spheres introduced by Fintushel and Stern.
-In particular, by \cite{FS:pseudofree} such a manifold cannot bound a smooth integral homology ball.
-We emphasize that many $\Sigma(p,q,r)$ (necessarily with $e_0=-1$) are known to bound smooth contractible 4-manifolds \cite{CH, Fickle}.
-On the other hand, a remarkable conjecture of Gompf \cite{Gompf13} states that no Brieskorn homology sphere, with either orientation, should bound a Stein domain in $\mathbb{C}^2$ (such a domain is necessarily an integer homology ball).
-See \cite{MarkTosun22, Tosun22} for an extensive survey and progress on this conjecture.
-We provide evidence for this conjecture by showing the following.
+A {\em Brieskorn homology sphere} $\Sigma(p,q,r)$\footnote{Here we are only considering Brieskorn homology spheres with three singular fibers as our focus is on small Seifert fibered spaces.
+We also note that according to a conjecture due to Koll\'{a}r \cite{kollar} and independently Fintushel-Stern it is expected that no Brieskorn homology spheres with more singular fibers can smoothly bound an integral homology ball.} is the link of the complex surface singularity where $p,q,r\geq 2$ are pairwise relatively prime integers.